-What would it have been like to cook – and eat – in the 1600s?
-Thanks to a new generation of culinary historians, we are increasingly learning about centuries-old cooking techniques and trends.
+What was it like to cook – and eat – in the 1600s?
+Thanks to a new generation of culinary historians, we are discovering more about centuries-old cooking techniques and trends.

-We had a chance to learn more at a recent “Antique Ice Cream Social” presented by Dr. Marissa Nicosia at the William Andrews Clark Memorial Library of UCLA.
+We got deep into the topic at a recent “Antique Ice Cream Social” presented by Dr. Marissa Nicosia at the William Andrews Clark Memorial Library of UCLA.
 Nicosia is an assistant professor of English at Penn State Abington, and also the author of a blog known as Cooking in the Archives (www.rarecooking.com), where she interprets and re-creates recipes from the 1600s through 1800s.

-Many of these manuscripts have been handed down through family libraries, although often tossed aside by rare book dealers in favor of more “significant” historical documents.
-But as a new generation takes interest in culinary history, we are learning more about the tastes and tables of the past.
+Many of these manuscripts came down through family libraries, although often tossed aside by rare book dealers in favor of more “significant” historical documents.
+But as a new generation takes an interest in culinary history, we know more about the tastes and tables of the past.

 The Original Recipe

 Nicosia first led us through a fascinating ice cream recipe from 1687 written by an Elisabeth Hawar of London.
-Many upper class women at this time were well-versed in writing and wrote down their recipes in neat flourishes on rag-paper books.
+Many upper class women at this time wrote down their recipes in neat flourishes on rag-paper books.
 Let’s get a better close-up view of this recipe:

 And here is Nicosia’s literal transcription: